Being Julia: Plot

-When Julia's performance in her current play begins to suffer from her personal discontent, Michael closes the production, so Julia visits her mother and her Aunt Carrie in Jersey, where Lord Charles comes to visit her.
-Julia suggests a romantic tryst, and he gently tells her that he's gay.
-Meanwhile, back in London, Avice auditions for Michael.
-Although Julia resents it, she is given the role.
+When Julia's performance in her current play begins to suffer from her personal discontent, Michael closes the production, so she visits her mother and her Aunt Carrie in Jersey, where Lord Charles comes to visit her.
+Julia suggests a romantic tryst, but he tells her that he is gay.
+The two laugh and agree to remain close friends.
+Meanwhile, back in London, Avice auditions for Michael and is cast in a key supporting role.

 Julia returns home to begin rehearsals for the new play.
-Shortly after, she learns from her son that Avice has been one of Michael's casual trysts.
-Still, she is uncharacteristically solicitous toward the girl, making suggestions that place her in the spotlight and insisting her own wardrobe be drab to allow Avice to shine.
-What her director and fellow cast members don't realize is there's a method to her seeming madness - Julia has planned her sweet revenge for the opening night performance, during which she successfully affirms her position as London theatre's foremost diva by upstaging every aspect of Avice's performance.
+She eventually learns from Roger that Avice has been one of Michael's casual trysts.
+Still, she is solicitous toward the girl, making suggestions that place her in the spotlight and insisting her own wardrobe be drab to allow Avice to shine.

+On opening night, Julia waits for a crucial scene with only she and Avice, then discards her drab wardrobe and appears onstage in an extravagant ensemble.
+She improvises her lines and movements on the stage, confusing and embarrassing Avice, who understands Julia's intention and recovers, even garnering laughter and applause from the audience.
+Julia then improvises a dramatic, comedic speech in which her character confronts Avice's for pursuing affairs with both "Ben" (Tom) and "Sir Phillip" (Michael), and demands she choose between them.
+Stunned, Avice starts weeping, defeated by Julia, who ends her monologue and leaves the stage to enthusiastic applause.

+Afterward, Michael confronts Julia and tells her she was magnificent.
+They embrace happily.
+Michael then visits Avice, who is throwing a tantrum in her dressing room, cursing Julia's name, and says that they are going to add Julia's ending to the play, then reminds her that she has just signed a contract for several weeks of performances.
+Tom, unsettled by Avice's screaming, slips out.

+Instead of attending the opening night party, Julia goes to her favorite restaurant.
+Declaring that she wants to dine "quite alone", Julia enjoys a glass of beer.